davidbarone/parser/README.md

         |           |
         fb         BAZ
 ```
-In this example, the IEnumerable<Token> object has been collapsed up the tree, and is now referenced at `fbb.Properties["fb"].`.
+In this example, the IEnumerable<Token> object has been collapsed up the tree, and is now referenced at `fbb.Properties["fb"]`.

 *Note that a constraint exists that a rule must not contain a mixture of blank/non blank aliases.
 If a blank alias is specified, then ALL symbols in the rule must also have a blank alias.*